garywige/axicom-scripting-training/Lesson 4/README.md

 [string[]] $myArray = [string[]]::new(10)
 ```

-If you would like to read from or write to the elements of the array, you can do that like so:
+If you would like to read from, or write to, the elements of the array, you can do that like so:

 ```
 $myArray[3] = "my name is Billy"